Frank del Olmo: Work

 In 1972, del Olmo was the co-founder of the California Chicano News Media Association.
 He won an Emmy Award a few years later for "The Unwanted", a documentary on illegal immigration written by del Olmo.
 Throughout his work at the Los Angeles Times (and especially when he became a columnist in 1980), he wrote about and advocated on topics such as illegal immigration, issues affecting the Latino community, city policies, pop culture, and even baseball.
 Frank chaired a 1982 meeting of Latino journalists which led to the creation of the National Association of Hispanic Journalists in 1984.

-Del Olmo and his team were awarded with the 1984 Pulitzer Prize for Public Service for their work on the 27-story Latinos.
-He became a Nieman Fellow at Harvard University in journalism from 1987–1988.
+Del Olmo and his team received the 1984 Pulitzer Prize for Public Service for their work on the 27-story Latinos series, a pathbreaking survey of southern California's Latino community and culture in the early 1980s.
+Thereafter, he was a Nieman Fellow at Harvard University during the 1987-1988 academic year.

 Del Olmo had a son in 1992, named Frank, who was diagnosed with autism in 1994.
 This led to del Olmo writing columns on autism in 1995, a topic he eventually wrote 10 columns about.

-Del Olmo was promoted to associate editor in 1998, at which point he had already been the first Latino to be listed among the Times' top editors since 1989.
+Having already been the first Latino to be listed on the newspaper's masthead (as assistant to the editor in 1989), Del Olmo was promoted to associate editor in 1998.
 Another major milestone before his death was his induction into the National Association of Hispanic Journalists Hall of Fame in 2002.

-Throughout his career, del Olmo held positions as "an intern, a staff writer specializing in Latino issues and Latin American affairs, an editorial writer, deputy editor of the editorial page, a Times Mirror Company director and an assistant to the editor of The Times[, and associate editor]" (Los Angeles Times).
+Previously, del Olmo held positions as an "intern, a staff writer specializing in Latino issues and Latin American affairs, an editorial writer, deputy editor of the editorial page, a Times-Mirror Foundation director and an assistant to the editor of The Times."